 Financial Mathematics investigates how to solve real-life problems, analyze current financial

 issues of taxes, loans, car leases, mortgages, and insurance.
-Mathematical processes are used
+Mathematical processes are used to study patterns and analyze data, algebraic formulas, graphs, and amortization modeling.

 Part I